pattonsgirl/CEG2350/Labs/Lab03/README.md

 ## Part 1 - IO Redirection

 This and the following parts are meant to be done in your AWS instance in your `Lab03` folder in your repo.
-You can still stick with the two terminal flow for fun, whatever is floating your boat.

 - **Useful commands for this part: `man, vim, sort, <, >, >>`**